 The National Museum is another stunning museum.
 I love wandering around here and spotting Dolly the Sheep!
 It’s free to enter and it’s well worth a visit and a few hours.

-The Edinburgh Castle has a pretty hefty fee, but the views are supposed to be lovely from inside and the castle holds so much of Edinburgh’s history.
+The Edinburgh Castle has a pretty hefty fee, but the views are lovely from inside and the castle holds so much of Edinburgh’s history.

 Other museums include: The Museum of Edinburgh, The Writers’ Museum, & The Scottish National Gallery